Reference: Configuration Keys

 The macro Object

-• name: (Required) The name of the macro, used when invoking it with :macro[name].
+• name: (Required) The name of the macro, used when invoking it with :name[] or :name[args].

-• expansion: (Required) The content to be expanded.
+• expansion: (Optional) The content to be expanded.
 Can be a string, or loaded via file: or exec:.
-See External Prompts for details.
+Equivalent to post if provided.
+See External Prompts for details about file: and exec:.

 The hook Object